 Ideas on how to organise and declutter your wardrobe.
-Ideally you want your wardrobe to be completely functional and only have clothes accessible that you actually wear and like.
+Ideally, you want your wardrobe to be completely functional and only have clothes accessible that you actually wear and like.

 Wardrobes can become dumping grounds for items that don’t have other homes.
 They can be packed full of clothes but hardly any that you actually want to wear.
-Are you finding yourself constantly sifting through countless items of clothes that never get worn, and more often than not have a group of items that are in high rotation?
+Are you constantly sifting through countless items of clothes that never get worn, and more often than not have a group of items that are in high rotation?
 Imagine how you’d feel if you had a wardrobe that only contained clothes that actually made you feel good.
 Read on for some ideas on how to declutter your wardrobe, how to organise it and keep it organised!

 A WALK THROUGH MY WARDROBE

-Below is a a video I recently shared on social media showing you quickly through my wardrobe.
+Below is a video I recently shared on social media showing you quickly through my wardrobe.
 You can see how I organise it, and how I apply the coat hanger method to make sure I only have clothes in my wardrobe that I am actually wearing.